 Marcus and I decided to experiment with the handshake choices to see what works best, and why.

 The Ward Cleaver Shake -- This has to be straight-armed, no-frilled and firm.
 The firmer the better, to convey the manly impression that you don't watch Shirley MacLaine movies and likely have a small piece of steak lodged somewhere in your teeth.
 This is the formal handshake used in professional situations, especially with people one doesn't know.
 The execution is easy, as Marcus and I are both serious, extremely dedicated professionals.
-Who happen to be spending an hour of our working day outside in the parking lot shaking hands.

 The '70s Soul Shake -- This was big when I was a kid, and we handle it perfectly.
 However, Marcus alerts me to something of which I wasn't aware.
 I'm actually not legally allowed to perform this handshake, as my ancestors are from Europe and were really, really white.
 Marcus says this is restricted to black guys who are friends.
 Dang.
 And I do it so well ...